 - Halloween on Hillcrest | Address: Hillcrest Avenue & Frankfort Avenue, Louisville, KY

-4. Tour the Waverly Hills Sanitorium (A Terrifying Haunted House in Louisville)
+4. Tour the Waverly Hills Sanitorium Haunted House

 If you’ve ever watched a TV show about the most haunted places in the world, you’ve probably heard of the Waverly Hills Sanitorium.